 If you like hiking downhill, then you’ll love going to the falls.
 Just remember that you’ll need to walk back up that hill to get back to the car park.
-The site of the falls makes it all worth it though.
+The sight of the falls makes it all worth it though.

 Historic and Natural Places to See in Northern Israel – Mount Bentai

 A short distance from the Hermon Stream Reserve is a dormant volcano called Mt Bentai.